CBEP-SoCB-Details/CB_Invasives/Analysis/MIMIC_Trend_Analysis.md

 # Analyzing Sampling Effort

-Lets look at distribution of EFFORT by sites and years.
+Let’s look at distribution of EFFORT by sites and years.

 ``` r
 site_visits <- presence_data %>%